ReScience-Archives/Rougier-2017/README.md

    $ git push origin AUTHOR1-AUTHOR2
    ```

-7. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) (PR) to Re**Science** with title "Review Request" and insert the followin text in the description:
+7. Issue a [pull request](https://help.github.com/articles/using-pull-requests/) (PR) to Re**Science** with title "Review Request" and insert the following text in the description:

   ```
   **AUTHOR**